snypher/aws-poc-identity-graph/README.md

 optional arguments:
-  -h, --help            show this help message and exit --records RECORDS     Amount of mock data records to generate --uniqueness UNIQUENESS
+  -h, --help            show this help message and exit --records RECORDS     Amount of mock data records to generate.
+Default value
+                        is 10000
+  --uniqueness UNIQUENESS
-                        Uniqueness percentage of mock data generated for IPv4 addresses and Device IDs --debug {0,1}         Turn On/Off debugging (detailed output with muck data generated)
+                        Uniqueness percentage of mock data generated for IPv4 addresses and Device IDs.
+Default value is 30 --debug {0,1}         Turn On/Off debugging (detailed output with muck data generated).
+Default value is 0
 ```

 ### Step 4: Upload source datasets files to S3 bucket